 There's something very comforting about stewed pears.
-Naturally sweet (even with no sugar), soft and delicious, they are perfect for a healthy dessert or breakfast.
-They are also incredibly easy to make.
-And if your pears aren't perfectly ripe, this recipe will turn them from a disappointment into a treat.
+Naturally sweet even without added sugar, they are soft and delicious, and perfect for a healthy dessert or breakfast.
+Stewing pears on the stovetop is incredibly easy.
+And if your pears aren't perfectly ripe, this recipe will turn them from a disappointment into a tender, juicy treat.

 What's so great about this recipe?

 - Stewed pears are delicious.
-Even with no added sugar, they are surprising sweet.
-And you can bring out the sweetness further with vanilla, or complement it with your favourite spices.
+Even with no added sugar, they are surprisingly sweet.
+Cooking concentreates the natural sweetness, and you can enhance it with vanilla, or complement it with your favourite spices.
+After cooking, you'll even have a naturally sweetened syrup to serve alongside.

 - Quick and easy to make.
-You'll literally just need pears, a little water and your favourite vanilla or spices.
-10 minutes in a pan, and the pears will be transformed into a delicious treat.
+You'll literally just need fresh pears, a little water and vanilla or your favourite spices.
+After 10 minutes gentle simmering on the stove top, they'll be transformed into a delicious treat, or quick sugar free pear dessert.
+These poached pears are also great for meal prep as they can be made ahead.

 Pears.
-You can use any variety of pear for this recipe.
-Conference, William and Comice pears are all popular in UK supermarkets, and they'll all be good for this recipe.
-It can be hard to get a pear at the perfect stage of ripeness, as they ripen from the inside, so pears from the supermarket are often rather hard.
-This recipe will allow you to enjoy them at their best, soft, juicy and naturally sweet.
+You can use any variety of fresh pear for this recipe.
+Conference, William and Comice pears are all popular in UK supermarkets, and they'll all be good.
+It can be hard to get a pear at the perfect stage of ripeness, as they ripen from the inside, so pears from the supermarket are often rather hard and crunchy.
+This recipe for cooked pears will allow you to enjoy them at their best, soft, juicy and naturally sweet.

 Vanilla.
-Pear and vanilla is a particularly delicious combination.
+Poached pears and vanilla is a particularly delicious combination.
 You could use either vanilla extract or a vanilla pod.
-I was lucky enough to have been given some vanilla pods when I made this recipe, so you can see the little black flecks of vanilla in the pictures.
-However, if you are not a fan of vanilla, then you could use cinnamon, or your other favourite spices such as nutmeg, ginger or star anise.
+I was lucky enough to have some vanilla pods when I made this recipe, so you can see the little black flecks of vanilla in the pictures.
+However, if you are not a fan of vanilla, then make spiced pears instead.
+You could use cinnamon, or your other favourite spices such as nutmeg, ginger or star anise.
 Just pop the spices in the pan at the start of the cooking time so that they have time to infuse the liquid and fruit with flavour.

 Water.
-You'll need to add a little water to the pan to ensure that the pears cook perfectly.
-Once the pears are cooked, the water will have turned into a delicious syrup from the natural sugars, so it's worth keeping to serve with the pears.
+You'll need to add a little water to the pan to ensure that the pears poach perfectly.
+Once they are cooked, the water will have turned into a delicious syrup from the natural sugars, so it's worth keeping to serve with the pears.

 Pears are quick and easy to prep.
 It's up to you whether you choose to peel the fruit.
 It's more nutritious to keep the peel on, but the texture of the stewed pears is lovely with the peel removed (although it does soften during cooking).
 Cut each pear into quarters.
-Then you'll just need to remove a tiny sliver from the middle of each to ensure that all the core is removed.
+Then you'll just need to remove a tiny sliver from the middle of each to ensure that all the stringy core is removed.
 There's very little wastage:).
 You can either leave the quarters whole, or cut into smaller pieces.
 The pears will discolour and go brown at this stage if you leave them, so cook them straight away.
+(A squeeze of lemon juice will help to slow down the discolouration.)

 Pop the prepared pears into a pan with 200 ml of water and your choice of vanilla or spices.
-Bring to the boil and simmer gently for 8-10 minutes.
+Bring to the boil and simmer very gently for 8-10 minutes.
 Test the pears with the point of a knife, and if they are soft remove from the heat.
 Less ripe pears will take longer to cook - they might need up to about 20 minutes.
+Test the pears regularly as they are stewing to ensure they are just as you like them.

 Either serve warm, or leave to cool in the syrup.